Filippo-Festa/Machine-Learning/README.md

 ## Overview

 The exercises cover a wide range of topics within the field of machine learning, providing hands-on experience with various algorithms, data processing techniques, and evaluation methods.
-This repository is structured to support learning progression from basic concepts to more complex topics.

 ### Topics Covered